nikiroo/fanfix/docs/android/android.md

 #### Header

-Use the same cover image as the books, and the description key/values comes from BasicLibrary.getDescription().
+Use the same cover image as the books, and the description key/values comes from BasicReader.getMetaDesc(MetaData).

 #### Description